Table of Contents

 A traditional IRA is a savings plan that allows contributors to use pre-tax dollars to invest in stocks, bonds, CDs, mutual funds and other investment vehicles.

-The traditional IRA is a popular savings tool for individuals who may not have access to employer-sponsored retirement plans or for those who want to have an additional retirement account that offers tax-deferred growth on investments.
+It’s a popular savings tool for individuals who may not have access to employer-sponsored retirement plans, or for those who want to have an additional retirement account that offers tax-deferred growth on investments.

 How Does the Traditional IRA Work?

-To open a traditional IRA, you must be under the age of 70½ and make contributions from taxable compensation.
+You must be under the age of 70½ to open a traditional IRA, and make contributions from taxable compensation.

-You can open a traditional IRA in a number of places, such as at your local bank, a brokerage company or a mutual fund company.
+You can open a traditional IRA at your local bank, a brokerage company or a mutual fund company.

-Owners of a traditional IRA may deduct contributions when filing their income taxes, as long as they fall within income thresholds set forth by the IRS.
+Owners of a traditional IRA may deduct contributions when filing their income taxes, as long as they fall within IRS income thresholds.
 This lowers your taxable income in the current year, which is a nice benefit.

-If your modified adjusted gross income (MAGI) exceeds the amount allowable by the IRS, contributions may qualify for a partial deduction.
-If your income exceeds the allowable MAGI, you will be ineligible to contribute to a deductible traditional IRA (more on this in a moment).
+If your modified adjusted gross income (MAGI) exceeds the amount allowable by the IRS, your contributions may qualify for a partial deduction.
+If your income exceeds the allowable MAGI, you can not deduct your traditional IRA contributions.

 The following table shows the full traditional IRA tax deduction phase-out income ranges.